JynxedSk8Geek/DMHorizontalView/README.md

 If all the subviews won't fit in the superview, automatically adds a three dots label (..) for you.

+# Installation
+Drag to your project all files inside DMHorizontalView folder.
+If using swift, add `UIView+HorizontalView.h` to you bridging header file.

 # Example
 ```
 - (void)viewDidLoad {